aruttkamp/ioBroker.rct/README.md

 Please note that this is a private project and that I (Andreas Ruttkamp) am not related to RCT in any way.

-Read values of a RCT Power photovoltaics power converter
+Read values of a RCT Power photovoltaics power converter.

 ## REMARKS